abiczo/emulaterest/README.md

 WSGI middleware that does Rails style PUT and DELETE request emulation.

 The middleware intercepts the wrapped application's response and looks for forms with `method="PUT"` or `method="DELETE"`.
-For each form it replaces the method with "POST" and injects a hidden input field `_method` that contains the original request method.
+For each such form it replaces the value of `method` with "POST" and adds a hidden input field `_method` that contains the original request method.
 It also intercepts incoming requests and does the inverse transformation.

+What this all means is that you can use PUT and DELETE forms in your HTML code, without having to worry about browser support for these request methods.

 Install
 -------